API boundary

 Avoid if: You need API keys, CI automation, or a separately metered platform budget.

-Use the Codex rate card when you are estimating how extra usage consumes credits after included plan limits.
+Use the current token-based Codex rate card when estimating how GPT-5.6 work consumes credits after included plan limits.

-Best for: Buyers modeling heavier Codex sessions, parallel tasks, or faster processing modes.
+Best for: Buyers modeling heavier Work or Codex sessions, parallel tasks, max reasoning, or ultra multi-agent runs.

 Avoid if: You only need a simple yes/no answer about whether your ChatGPT plan unlocks Codex.

-Use Business when seat mix, admin controls, and workspace credits matter more than a single individual subscription tier.
+Use Business when admin controls, workspace credits, and existing Codex-seat eligibility matter more than a single individual subscription tier.
+New Business workspaces should not assume they can add Codex-only seats.

 Avoid if: You are a solo user without workspace governance needs.